Lurkars/gloomhavensecretariat/resources/app-comparison.md

 [^1.4]: All titles and initiatives implemented but most ability data still missing

-[^1.5]: Still a lot in progress here and all data must be validated, but basic support ready
+[^1.5]: Still a lot in progress here and all data must be validated, but basic support ready, mostly FH data incomplete

 [^2.1]: Some special rules data not complete, but fully playable